DmitriyPechenyuk0/QRLogic/README.md

   * Convert all post forms in the project to Django Forms for better security.
   * Implement support for two-factor authentication.

-  These approaches were not implemented in the project because it is not intended to run continuously on a host 24/7.
+  These approaches were not implemented in the project because initially, it was not planned to be deployed on a host for continuous 24/7 operation.